api3dao/old-api3-docs/docs/dev/plugins.md

 <TocHeader />
 [[toc]]

 The default theme for VuePress uses several plugins that are maintained by the VuePress team.
-Additionally the API3 Docs use plugins developed by the VuePress community.
-An attempt has been made to use only a few of these and to use those that are popular and maintained.
+Additionally this project uses plugins developed by the VuePress community.
+An attempt has been made to only use community plugins that are popular and maintained.

 All plugins are installed as devDependencies.